What is it and why is it important?

 • You could be misusing alcohol if you feel you should cut down drinking, others have been talking about your drinking, you feel bad or guilty about your drinking, or you reach for alcohol first thing in the morning to steady your nerves or to get rid of a hangover.

-• Other signs of unsafe drinking include sometimes being unable to remember what happened the night before or not doing what is expected of us because of drinking.
+• Other signs of increasing risk or dependent drinking include sometimes being unable to remember what happened the night before or not doing what is expected of us because of drinking.